opulencephp/docs/bootstrappers.md

   2. [Caching](#bootstrapper-caching)

 <h2 id="introduction">Introduction</h2>
 Most applications need to do some configuration before starting.
 For example, they might need to setup a database connection, configure which view engine to use, or assign the authentication scheme to use.
-Because Opulence uses [dependency injection](dependency-injection) heavily, it's important that you set your bindings in the Ioc container.
+Because Opulence uses [dependency injection](dependency-injection) heavily, it's important that you set your bindings in the IoC container.
 Bootstrappers are the place to do this.

 Bootstrappers are loaded before the request is handled.
-Typically, they register bindings to the Ioc container, but they can also perform any necessary logic once all of the bindings are registered or before the application is shut down.
+Typically, they register bindings to the IoC container, but they can also perform any necessary logic once all of the bindings are registered or before the application is shut down.
 Bootstrappers extend `Opulence\Bootstrappers\Bootstrapper`.
 They accept `Paths` and `Environment` objects in their constructors, which can be useful for something like binding a particular database instance based on the current environment.

 <h2 id="initializing-bootstrappers">Initializing Bootstrappers</h2>
 Your application might need some initialization done before anything else is.
 For example, you might need to register PHP error handlers or run some `ini_set()` functions.
 Use `Bootstrapper::initialize()` to do this.
 The initialization process is done before anything else.